Update: Accepting NOW orders for second home Paradise

 If you foresee to request an extension later, we can incorporate the required construction preparations right away, such that your annex can then be added at minimal cost.

 Sure.
 A deck is a wonderful exterior enhancement to your MobyDream™, and we build you a covered or uncovered deck, even all around the home's living quarters.

 Can I have an alfresco?

 Absolutely, both within your MobyDream™ or as exterior deck.
 An alfresco will make your dream life in paradisiac places like the Algarve even more enjoyable.
 It's what a winter garden is to people in cold climates like say in Sweden.

 Can I have a canopy with my MobyDream™?

 Can I have a two level home with impressive interior staircase?

 Can I have a railing on my home entrance, or on the second floor?

 Sure.
 Likewise a ramp entrance or a ramp to the second floor.
-In fact, if you are handicapped Paradise Portugal 4U is happy to build you a handicap-proof home without extra cost to you.
+In fact, if you are handicapped Paradise Portugal 4U would be delighted to build you a handicap-proof home without extra cost to you!
 As far as we know we are the only residential construction company to do so.1

 For a more complete(?) list of our competitive advantages please see here.